dag-andersen/k8s-ucp-bootstrap/docs/Report.md

     └── core-cluster
 ```

-On the other hand you may not want everyone in organization have read-access to all infrastructure.
-The write-access would not be a problem since you can e.g. use [`CODEOWNERS` on github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
+On the other hand, you may not want everyone in the organization to have read-access to all infrastructure.
+The write-access would not be a problem since you can, e.g., use [`CODEOWNERS` on github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

 The main point here is that there are many ways to structure your GitOps synced repositories, and it all depends on what kind of needs you have in your organization.